lucysrausch/charge-hf/README.md

 # GaN Class-D Wireless Power Amplifier

-A software-defined 6.78 MHz GaN power amplifier development kit for wireless power transfer (WPT) research and antenna tuning.
-Built around the STM32G4 microcontroller with its 5.4 GHz / 184 ps high-resolution timer (HRTIM).

 I designed this board because I wanted a signal generator that was more capable than just generating a static waveform.
 For familiarizing myself with wireless power transfer and getting a feeling for antenna and magnetic design, I wanted a source-meausure-unit (SMU) for RF, something that could generate and also measure RF output.
 I also wanted all settings and measurements to be easily controllable and readable such that I could easily script testbenches in python for plotting parameter sweeps, or prototype control loops critical for real-world WPT like resonance tracking or constant output power control.